A topic from the subject of Inorganic Chemistry in Chemistry.

 Basic Concepts

 • Chirality: A molecule is chiral if it is not superimposable on its mirror image.
-This means that the molecule has a handedness, like a left hand and a right hand.
+This means the molecule possesses "handedness," analogous to a left and right hand.

 • Enantiomers: Enantiomers are two molecules that are mirror images of each other.
-They have the same chemical formula and the same physical properties, but they differ in their handedness.
+They have the same chemical formula and similar physical properties, but differ in their handedness (optical activity).

-• Diastereomers: Diastereomers are two molecules that are not mirror images of each other.
-They have the same chemical formula, but they differ in their three-dimensional arrangement of atoms.
+• Diastereomers: Diastereomers are stereoisomers that are not mirror images of each other.
+They have the same chemical formula but differ in their three-dimensional arrangement of atoms.

-• Coordination complexes: Coordination complexes are compounds that contain a metal ion that is surrounded by a number of ligands.
-The ligands can be atoms, ions, or molecules.
+• Coordination Complexes: Coordination complexes are compounds containing a central metal ion surrounded by ligands (atoms, ions, or molecules).

-• Isomerism: Isomerism is the phenomenon of two or more compounds having the same chemical formula but different structures.
-Stereochemistry is one type of isomerism.
+• Isomerism: Isomerism describes the phenomenon where two or more compounds share the same chemical formula but have different structures.
+Stereochemistry is a type of isomerism.

 Equipment and Techniques

-• Chiral chromatography: Chiral chromatography is a technique that is used to separate enantiomers.
-This technique uses a column that is coated with a chiral stationary phase.
-The enantiomers will elute from the column at different times.
+• Chiral Chromatography: Chiral chromatography separates enantiomers using a column with a chiral stationary phase.
+Enantiomers elute at different times.

 Types of Experiments